Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogue quantum fields and thermodynamics

-in the same way as the constant $G$, which connects mass and length, was defined in eq.~(\ref{gravitational_constant_and_Schwarzschild_radius}).
-Notice that equating the two energies is analogous to the Compton scattering of a photon (massless particle) by a massive charged particle (electron) with the Compton wavelength $2\pi\hbar/(mc_0)$.
+which can be taken as a definition of the constant $\hbar$.
+It couples mass and frequency in the quantum theory in the same way as the constants $G$ and $\mu_0$ connect mass and length in the classical analogies above (recalling eq.~(\ref{gravitational_constant_and_Schwarzschild_radius}) and $\mu_0 \rightarrow -kG/(2 c_0^2)$).
+Equating the two energies is also analogous to the Compton scattering of a photon (massless particle) by a massive charged particle (electron) with the Compton wavelength $2\pi\hbar/(mc_0)$.